joric/oneliners/README.md

 ### Default arguments

 You can take advantage of the fact that default arguments in Python are mutable and they're static across all calls (see [Jackson Gabbard - Coding Interview Problem: Dinner Party](https://youtu.be/3teHU4n-czU?t=334)).
-You can use that to make a trigger that fires only once.
+You can also use that to make a trigger that fires only once.

 * https://leetcode.com/problems/house-robber-iv